msank00/msank00.github.io/_posts/2020-01-19-blog_500_Domain_Knowledge_Insurance.md

 # What Is Loss Development?

-Loss development is the difference between the final losses recorded by an insurer and what the insurer originally recorded.
+Loss development is the **difference between the final losses recorded by an insurer and what the insurer originally recorded**.

 Loss development seeks to account for the fact that some insurance claims take a long time to settle, and that estimates of the total loss that an insurer will experience will adjust as claims are finalized.

 **Reference**